0 / 0

 How it works

-Watson OpenScale analyzes each transaction for data inconsistency by comparing the run-time transactions with the patterns of the transactions in the training data.
+Each transaction is analyzed for data inconsistency by comparing the run-time transactions with the patterns of the transactions in the training data.
 If a transaction violates one or more of the training data patterns, the transaction is identified as inconsistent.
-To calculate the drop in data consistency, Watson OpenScale divides the total number of transactions by the number of transactions that are identified as inconsistent.
+To calculate the drop in data consistency, the total number of transactions is divided by the number of transactions that are identified as inconsistent.
 For example, if 10 transactions are identified as inconsistent from a set of 100 transactions, then the drop in data consistency is 10%.

 Do the math

-To identify data inconsistency, Watson OpenScale generates a schema when you configure drift detection by creating a constraints.json file to specify the rules that your input data must follow.
-Watson OpenScale uses the schema to evaluate your data for drift by identifying outliers that do not fit within the constraints that are specified.
+To identify data inconsistency, A schema is generated when you configure drift detection by creating a constraints.json file to specify the rules that your input data must follow.
+The schema is used to evaluate your data for drift by identifying outliers that do not fit within the constraints that are specified.
 The schema is specified as a JSON object with columns and constraints arrays that describe the training data as shown in the following example:

 {